 What If My Dog Reverts Back To Using The Bathroom Inside

-Relax and be patient most people celebrate house training their dog a tad to early.
+Relax and be patient.
+Most people celebrate house training their dog a tad too early.

 How Do I Know When My Dog Is Completely House Trained

 A general rule is no accidents what so ever for a minimum of one month, two months is ideal.